KeithCes/Bringers/Bringers/notes.md

 - add stripe fee (no refund of stripe fee on cancel?)
 - TESTING!!!!
 - use real rating in profileview(s)
-- add address to your profile for editting
-- update stripe when users name/email/phone changed

 # shit to do if bored
 - TESTING!!!!